-POEditor's Automatic Translation feature allows you to use the translation engine from Google or Microsoft Translate to translate terms in your POEditor software localization project.
+POEditor's Automatic Translation feature allows you to use the machine translation engines from Google, Microsoft and DeepL to translate strings in your POEditor software localization project.

-Do not set Project Terms as Source when using Automatic Translation in projects with labels!
-If you do, you will end up translating the labels.
+Do not set to use the texts in Project Terms if your project terms are keys/string ids!
+If you do, you will end up translating them.
 Choose any other option from the languages available.

 For each integrated translation engine, there are some Advanced Options available, which you can choose from.

 How to machine translate multiple languages in bulk